Salvador Gómez-Colón

-Salvador Gabriel Gómez-Colón ([salβaˈðoɾ ɣaˈβɾjel ˈɣomes koˈlon]; born 2002) is a youth activist from Puerto Rico.
-After Hurricane Maria struck his home island of Puerto Rico in 2017, Gómez-Colón founded the humanitarian initiative Light and Hope for Puerto Rico.
-He is also the author of Hurricane: My Story of Resilience.
+Salvador Gabriel Gómez-Colón ([salβaˈðoɾ ɣaˈβɾjel ˈɣomes koˈlon]; born 2002) is an author and advocate from Puerto Rico.
+In 2017, Gómez-Colón founded the humanitarian initiative Light and Hope for Puerto Rico in response to Hurricane Maria.
+He published the nonfiction book Hurricane: My Story of Resilience in 2021.

 Early life

 Gómez-Colón was born in 2002.
 He was raised in San Juan, Puerto Rico, and attended Saint John's School until 2018 and left to Phillips Academy in Andover, Massachusetts.
 During his senior year, he served as one of the student body co-presidents.

+Career

+Light and Hope for Puerto Rico

 After the hurricane in September 2017, Gómez-Colón launched a crowd funding campaign called "Light and Hope for Puerto Rico."
-Starting in November of 2017, he raised funds and delivered solar lamps and hand-operated washing machines to the affected communities through his campaign.
-Light and Hope for Puerto Rico raised over $170,000 and distributed 4,100 lamps to over 3,500 households across the island.
+Starting in November 2017, he raised funds and delivered solar lamps and hand-operated washing machines to the affected communities through his campaign.
+The campaign raised over $170,000 and distributed 4,100 lamps to over 3,500 households across the island.